BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 🟢6) T2 ``calls wait_set(51)`` -->  ``ACTIVE = 51`` (same as the latest value) and ``PENDING = 51``

 This was the idea I had in mind.
 I do not know exactly how the code is written, but that last step made me itch.
 Calling ``wait_set()`` with a value equal to ``ACTIVE``?
-Maybe there are some pre-conditions in case weird things happen?
+Maybe there are some pre-conditions in case weird things like these happen?

 I was using Burp Suite's repeater tab to send these requests.
 Simply put both tabs in a folder and select **Send group in parallel (single-packet attack**.
 The example below is sending the 3 requests in the _limit-overrun_ tab using the this technique.